Top 5 Christmas Events in Greenville, SC

 Winter in the Upstate South Carolina region is a more relaxed, enjoyable time of the year with cooler, drier weather, fewer crowds, and a diverse lineup of festive Christmas events.
 While the forecast will likely call for no snow (although rare snowstorms are possible), there is still enough of a chill in the air to to make it “feel like” the holiday season.
 So, bundle up, grab a hot cocoa, and enjoy the sights of the season.

 While the area does not offer much in the way of grand light displays, there are a number of seasonal events, a real ice rink, and even a few holiday shows on the lineup.
-Additionally, the close proximity to the Blue Ridge mountains and lack of crowds this time of year means it’s the perfect time of the year to enjoy the great outdoors (there are dozens of waterfalls within a 1-2 hour drive).
+Additionally, the close proximity to the Blue Ridge mountains and lack of crowds this time of year means it’s the perfect time of the year to enjoy the great outdoors (there are dozens of beautiful waterfalls within a 1-2 hour drive).
 Seeing a frozen waterfall is quite a unique experience!

 Below are the 5 most festive Christmas events to check out during your December Greenville visit!